Lifting low-dimensional local systems: Cyclotomic modules and cyclotomic profinite groups

-\begin{proof} The $(\W_{d+1}(l),G)$-module $\mathcal{T}'$ is free of rank $1$.
-As a morphism of $\W_{d+1}(k)$-modules, the map $\mathcal{T}'\lra \mathcal{T}'\{1\}$ is surjective.
+\begin{proof} The $(\W_{e+1}(l),G)$-module $\W_{e+1}(l)(1)$ is free of rank $1$.
+As a morphism of $\W_{e+1}(k)$-modules, the map $\W_{e+1}(l)\lra l$ is surjective.
 It remains to apply Proposition \ref{toFp}. \end{proof}

-Hilbert 90 theorem implies that absolute Galois groups are $(1,\infty)$-smooth.
-This elementary fact was discussed in \cite[Proposition 14.19]{DCF}, which also includes other examples of Galois groups satisfying the smoothness condition.\\ We now provide more geometric examples of smooth profinite groups.
+Hilbert 90 theorem implies that the absolute Galois group $G$ of a field $F$ of characteristic $\neq p$, together with its Tate module $\Z_p(1)$, form a $(1,\infty)$-cyclotomic pair.
+This elementary fact was discussed in \cite[Proposition 14.19]{DCF}, which also includes other examples of (not necessarily absolute) Galois groups.\\ We now provide more geometric examples of cyclotomic pairs.